gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

   aria-label="Interactive antisymmetric order-3 magic hexagon">
 </object>

 Notice how this makes many constraints disappear.

-The central lines sum to 0 automatically, and every other line

-Because the number of cells is odd, the consecutive values can then be chosen symmetrically:

-[
--K,-(K-1),\ldots,-1,0,1,\ldots,K.
-]

-I also imposed **antisymmetry**.

-So if one cell contains (x), its antipodal cell contains (-x).

-> How can I make the generic solver search faster?

-It was:

->

-That question led to two strong assumptions.

-## Zero sums and antisymmetry

-I restricted the search to hexagons whose lines sum to zero.

-Because the number of cells is odd, the consecutive values can then be chosen symmetrically:

-[
--K,-(K-1),\ldots,-1,0,1,\ldots,K.
-]

-I also imposed **antisymmetry**.
-The center contains zero, and cells opposite each other under a 180-degree rotation contain opposite values.

-So if one cell contains (x), its antipodal cell contains (-x).

-[**Visualization 2 — Antisymmetry**
-Show an empty hexagon with the center marked (0).
-Select several antipodal cell pairs and label them (x/-x), (y/-y), and (z/-z).]
+The lines crossing the center sum to 0 automatically because all numbers cancel out.
+The other lines are the opposites of their mirrored lines, so if one sums to 0, the other sums to 0 automatically a well.

-These assumptions remove a great deal of freedom.
-They also introduce the risk that no large solutions satisfy them.
+But while simplifying the constraints, we also introduce the risk that no  solutions satisfy them.

-There was no theorem promising that this restricted family would continue indefinitely.
 It was simply a plausible place to search.

 But once I looked at zero-sum hexagons, another structure appeared.

-## A local move that preserves every line sum
+### Observation 2: Every zero-sum hexagon is a repetirion of the same 6-point ring

-Take the six cells surrounding any interior point and add the alternating pattern
+Consider any hexagon.
+Take the six cells surrounding any interior point and add the alternating pattern $$[-1,+1,-1,+1,-1,+1]$$.

-[
--1,+1,-1,+1,-1,+1.
-]

 Leave the central cell unchanged.

-Every straight line that intersects this pattern receives either no contribution or two opposite contributions.
+Notice that every straight line that intersects this pattern receives either no contribution or two opposite contributions.
 Its total therefore remains unchanged.

-You can add any multiple of this pattern without affecting any line sum.
+Thus you can add any multiple of this pattern without affecting any line sum.

+These local alternating rings form a basis - you can build any zero-sum hexagon as a linear combination of these rings.
+I will omit the proof fr brevity, but it is fairly straightforward - go by induction and "peel" these rings from the hexagon, starting from outer layer.

 [**Visualization 3 — The alternating-ring move**
-Show one central cell surrounded by six cells labelled (-1,+1,-1,+1,-1,+1).
-Draw the three line directions through the pattern, demonstrating that each receives contributions summing to zero.]

-This is the hexagonal equivalent of a null operation: it changes the values but preserves the invariant we care about.

-More importantly, these local alternating rings form a basis for the entire vector space of zero-line-sum hexagonal arrays.
-Place one ring around each cell of a hexagon one order smaller.
-Every zero-sum field can be produced by assigning coefficients to those rings, and those coefficients are unique.

-I call the array of coefficients the **potential field**.

 An order-(n) zero-sum hexagon therefore has two equivalent representations: